Using SoloLink with Wifibooth to connect your Printer & Internet

 You should also reduce the print DPI by going to Event Settings, Layout & Collages, and reducing the dots per inch (DPI) — try going from 300 to 150.
 This will lead to slightly reduced print quality, but you might not even be able to notice it — and you’ll be sending half as much data, ie. a speed boost of 2x.

 How Wifibooth and SoloLink handle queueing

 When SoloLink is connected to Wifibooth, Wifibooth will always use the internet connection it has through SoloLink first.
-If you’re uploading a lot (ie. Dropbox uploads turned on, Twitter uploads on, Email on, etc) and printing a lot at the same time, you might find that the prints take a while to get sent.
+If you’re uploading a lot (ie. Dropbox uploads turned on, Email on, etc) and printing a lot at the same time, you might find that the prints take a while to get sent.
 Wifibooth does prioritize the prints ahead of any other uploads (prints jump to the front of the queue), but Wifibooth does not interrupt an upload-in-progress when a print is ordered.
 SoloLink caches photos that it receives, so if someone prints a photo a second time, it is not retransmitted across the Bluetooth link.

 What happens if there’s a bunch of stuff being sent by Wifibooth to SoloLink, and at the same time someone prints another photo?
 Wifibooth and SoloLink handle this by queueing items.
 In order to make Wifibooth reliable, this queue is tough: it can handle the Bluetooth connection being lost and then reconnected, or one side disappearing – for example your iPhone runs out of battery, you plug it in, and start up SoloLink again.
 This queue will automatically resume once a connection is (re)established.
 Please note that the contents of this queue cannot be viewed — it is not the same as what you see on the Event Picker screen.